-After the success of “Blade Runner – The Aquarelle Edition”, Swedish artist Anders Ramsell is back with a new short film:
+After the success of “Blade Runner – The Aquarelle Edition”, Swedish artist Anders Ramsell is back with an original animated short:

 With his watercolor interpretation of the sci-fi classic “Blade Runner”, Anders Ramsell gained fame both in his homeland as well as internationally.
 Now he presents the animated short “genderness” which he has written, directed and animated in watercolor.

 – My film is an exploration of a bee hive that doesn’t like bees, or even itself for that matter.
 It would rather be human and thus transformed.
-For me it’s a metaphor for choosing to be either man or woman … just to realize that you don’t really have to make that choice, says Anders Ramsell.
+For me it’s a metaphor for choosing to be either man or woman … just to realize that I don’t really have to make that choice, I can be both, says Anders Ramsell.